Ditching the All or Nothing Approach to Fitness

 Remember: the goal of any health & fitness journey should be to IMPROVE your life, not make it harder.
 This is why it’s important to work health & fitness into your lifestyle and not take away everything you love and enjoy in the hopes of achieving a self-directed goal.
 While yes, a certain level of discipline and sacrifice is required to achieve specific physique-based goals, you need to learn to find a balance of both to truly enjoy the journey.
 Practice self-compassion, set realistic expectations of yourself and make the lifestyle work for you – and you will never feel ‘not good enough’, ‘restricted’ or like you need to ‘start over on Monday’ ever again.

 Want to learn how you can ditch the all or nothing approach and actually follow a sustainable health & fitness journey?
-Try the MWU App today!
+Join our MWU Platinum Membership today (for as little as $0.68 a day!!) to gain access to 10+ Programs and Challenges throughout the year, 1,500+ Recipe Library curated by our team of Dieticians, Customisable Meal Guides and so much more!